 RECOMMENDED: 25 Superb Spaniel Dogs

-Highlights: Curious, Playful, Adventurous
+Highlights: Curious, Playful, Daring

 Bred in Germany, Affenpinschers quickly became one of Europe’s top ratting dogs.
 Along the way, the ladies took a fancy to them and they eventually evolved into lap dogs.
 That being said, their instincts to chase rats (or small pets) still remains.